 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 I came home and almost had a heart attack when I saw that my husband, a teacher, had written all over my precious tupperware with marker.
-I had visions of scrubbing permanent marker of my rough textured cake container and glass-lock lids.
-Turns out he's brilliant (I knew that!).
+Turns out he's brilliant.
 He had used one of the dry erase markers he always has in his pocket to write on the containers.

 When it comes to storing leftovers in Cool Whip bowls, butter bowls, and even Tupperware (or Rubbermaid dishes), I am sure others have had the same problem in their household as I do.